aaron-grau/curic/ruby/readings/debugger.md

 ## Debugging and Testing

-We've gone to a lot of work testing that these methods work as they should.
+We've gone through a lot of work testing that these methods work as they should.
 It would be good if we could record these tests so that they can be run in the future, to make sure new bugs do not sneak in as we continue to develop the software.
 We'll talk later about RSpec, a way to write tests that can be automatically run by a system called Guard.

-When a bug is discovered, good practice is to write a new test that verifies we don't make that mistake again.
+When a bug is discovered, it is good practice to write a new test that verifies we don't make that mistake again.

 ## Resources